 Louise Woehrle is a storyteller interested in sustainability for us as individuals, communities, and for our world.
-She is an award-winning independent documentary filmmaker who writes, directs, and produces through her company Whirlygig Productions, Inc. Her mission is telling stories that help us see ourselves, and others in new ways, promote healing and connect us as human beings.
-She shines a light on stories that need to be told with the hope they can be catalysts for change.
+She is an award-winning independent documentary filmmaker and creative consultant who writes, directs, produces and advises through her company Whirligig Productions, Inc. Her mission is telling stories that help us see ourselves, and others in new ways, promote healing and connect us as human beings.
+The abridged version: "shining a light on stories that need to be told" with the hope they can be catalysts for change.

-She works in multiple platforms.
-Short form digital storytelling (1-5 minutes) is one of her specialties – assisting individuals, and organizations, large and small to tell their story; always finding that common human thread and unique perspective.
+She works in multiple platforms, short form digital storytelling (1-5 minutes) is one of her specialties.
+Her role as consultant serves individuals, and organizations, large and small to tell their story; always finding that common human thread, unique perspective and clarity of message.

 Early in her documentary filmmaking career, Louise created BE REAL, an educational teen series to assist young people in developing their inner life skills.
 The projects she has embraced have aired on broadcast TV and won awards, including an "Emmy" for GRANDFATHER'S BIRTHDAY (executive producer & casting); POLES APART directed by Greg Stiever about the expedition of Ann Bancroft and her team to Antartica - winning several "Best Doc" awards (co-producer narration); two "Best Documentary" awards for her feature documentary PRIDE OF LIONS, about the people of Sierra Leone, co-directed with her brother John.
 The film also received prestigious screenings at the World Bank in D.C, the Walker “Women with Vision” film series and screens frequently at Universities worldwide.

-This past year Louise completed a 30-minute documentary for Global Pathways School in India, while also working to complete her latest feature documentary(director) STALAG LUFT III - ONE MAN'S STORY, about her uncle Charles Woehrle, WWII prisoner of war from Stalag Luft III, (depicted in the iconic film "The Great Escape."
+This past year Louise completed a 30-minute documentary for Global Pathways School in India; produced a book series titled "Suicide Survivors' Club," while also working to complete her latest feature documentary(director) STALAG LUFT III - ONE MAN'S STORY, about her uncle Charles Woehrle, WWII prisoner of war from Stalag Luft III, (depicted in the iconic film "The Great Escape."
 He has much to teach us about war and about life.